forgxyz/forgxyz.github.io/_office/index.md

 # my work

-a portfolio of my successes, failures, ups & downs in learning
+a portfolio of my successes, failures, ups & downs in learning. i strive to always stay curious and take on challenges that require adaptive learning
 [view my resume](/assets/files/resume.pdf)